SparkScratch-P/sparkscratch-p.github.io/index.md

 ## As a scratcher...

-I am a scratcher since June 21'2020 to Dec 15'2020.I was also 1307th most followed globally.
+I am a scratcher from June 21'2020 to Dec 15'2020.
+I was also 1307th most followed globally.
-Ranks in india: (scratchstats Dec 15)
+Ranks in India: (scratchstats Dec 15)

  * Followers - 19
  * Viewers   -  14